-The Pharmacy Program utilizes several different Drug Utilization Review (DUR) applications in its program that are either federally and/or state mandated.
+The Louisiana Medicaid Pharmacy Benefits Management (LMPBM) System utilizes several different drug utilization review (DUR) applications in its program that are either federally and/or state mandated.

-In 1990 the federal Omnibus Budget Reconciliation Act (OBRA) amended the Social Security Act to include the specific requirement that states must administer a DUR Program with a DUR Board.
-OBRA 90 states that a drug use review program assures that prescriptions are appropriate, are medically necessary and are not likely to result in adverse medical results.
+In 1990 the federal Omnibus Budget Reconciliation Act (OBRA) amended the Social Security Act to include the specific requirement that states must administer a D rug Utilization Review (DUR) Program with a DUR Board.
+OBRA 90 states that a drug use review program assures that prescriptions are appropriate, are medically necessary, and are not likely to result in adverse medical results.
 In accordance with the Act and federal regulations, states are mandated to have a Medicaid DUR program with the goal, "...to ensure appropriate drug therapy, while permitting sufficient professional prerogatives to allow for individual drug therapy."
 The federal DUR program's required components are:

-- Beneficiary counseling;
+- Patient counseling;

 - Prospective drug review;

 - Retrospective drug use review;

 - An educational program; and

-- A state DUR Board.
+- A state Drug Utilization Review Board.